LeonPupier/Reminder/README.md

 # Credits
 The software was thought, coded and realized by *Léon Pupier*.
+Based on an original idea by *Roméo Guerlus*.

 Some of the icons used were downloaded from [Flaticon](https://www.flaticon.com/).